AnthonyBobsin/sweepstakes/README.md

 $ pip install scrapy selenium python-twitter
 ```

 Selenium requires that you have a web driver installed.
 I use the Chrome driver which you can download [here](http://chromedriver.storage.googleapis.com/index.html?path=2.16/).
-If you wish to use a different web driver, install it, then change the initialization in `Sweep/spiders/status.py` to match your driver.
+If you wish to use a different web driver, install it, then change the initialize method in `Sweep/spiders/status.py` to match your driver.

 In order for this program to use your specific Twitter account, you must create your own config file based on the one I provided.
 In order to do so run the following command in the project folder, then edit in your own credentials to the new file.